Educational Psychology Service

 The Educational Psychology Service is for children and young people aged 0 to 25.
 All of the Educational Psychologists (EPs) we employ are registered with the Health Care Professions Council and have specialist training and qualifications in Child Development, Psychology and Education.

 EPs advise staff, other professionals and parents/carers on ways of supporting children in their educational, emotional and social development.
 Where appropriate EPs carry out psychological assessments of children and young people in a range of settings including early years, schools and colleges.

-The request will only be made after the school and parent/carer have discussed their concerns about a child’s development and have together agreed that a request for involvement from the EP Service would be helpful.
+The request will only be made after the school and parent/carer have discussed their concerns about a child/young person’s development and have together agreed that a request for involvement from the EP Service would be helpful.
 The request for involvement will not be accepted by the EP Service unless the parent/carer has given their full consent via a signature and not only verbally.

-Educational Psychology open access Parent Consultation Service
+Educational Psychology open access Parent or Young Person Consultation

 A parent/carer or young person (aged 16 or over and attending a college placement) can meet directly with an EP to discuss their concerns.
 The consultation meetings are held monthly using Microsoft TEAMS video conferencing.
 Consultations are by appointment only and bookings need to be made one month in advance.
 To book or enquire about dates please email EPS@peterborough.gov.uk.

 The aim is to give a parent / young person time and space to reflect on their concerns and consider ways in which they can help to move things forward for themselves or the child or young person.

 The child or young person, under 16 years of age or still attending pre-school / school setting will not be needed at the appointment.
 However, if a parent / young person would find it helpful, a member of staff from the educational setting, another involved professional or friend/relative could accompany them to the appointment.- please provide their email addresses at the time of booking the appointment.